ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Calling Clone on a Connection yields a group of two Connections: the parent Connection on which Clone was called, and the resulting cloned Connection.
-These connections are "entangled" with each other, and become part of a Connection group.
-Calling Clone on any of these two Connections adds a third Connection to the group, and so on.
+These connections are "entangled" with each other, and become part of a Connection Group.
+Calling Clone on any of these two Connections adds a third Connection to the Connection Group, and so on.
 Connections in a Connection Group share all Protocol Properties that are not applicable to a Message.

 Changing one of these Protocol Properties on one Connection in the group changes it for all others.
 Per-Message Protocol Properties, however, are not entangled.